 Employers who invest in their employees by promoting a culture of health with comprehensive workplace wellness practices, evidence-based policies and programs and senior leadership support create a genuine value proposition for their employees.

 This often translates into improved employee engagement and a healthier, more productive workforce.
 For the third consecutive year, Kent State University is being recognized by the American Heart Association for its work toward achieving that goal.

-Kim Hauge, director of employee wellness at Kent State, says the American Heart Association 2018 Workplace Health Achievement Index has awarded the university Silver level recognition for program design and results for building a culture of health in the workplace.
+Kim Hauge, director of employee wellness at Kent State, said the American Heart Association 2018 Workplace Health Achievement Index has awarded the university silver level recognition for program design and results for building a culture of health in the workplace.

 The American Heart Association created the Achievement Index with its CEO Roundtable members, a leadership collaborative of more than 40 CEOs from some of America’s largest companies who are committed to applying evidence-based approaches to improve their employees’ overall health.
 The index uses science-based best practices to evaluate the overall quality and comprehensiveness of workplace health programs.
 A unique feature of the index is that it calculates an average heart health score for employees of participating companies that securely submit aggregate health data.